What is Council Tax and how is it spent?

 - children and young people's services - includes education, safeguarding young people, early years support and supporting children and their families

-To find out in more detail what SCC spends on services, visit their website page: Suffolk County Council, our spending plans you can also read their statement of accounts by following the link: Suffolk County Council, statement of accounts
+To find out in more detail what Suffolk County Council (SCC) spends on services, visit its webpage Suffolk County Council - Where we spend the money.
+You can also read its statement of accounts at Suffolk County Council, statement of accounts.

 They will put their share of your Council Tax into their overall budget to ensure policing levels are maintained and to carry out any priorities and strategies.
-You can look at their statement of accounts to see how they manage their money from their website page: Suffolk Police and Crime Commissioner, group and PCC statement of accounts
+You can look at their statement of accounts to see how they manage their money from their webpage Suffolk Police and Crime Commissioner, group and PCC statement of accounts.

 Parish and town councils